tenzir/tenzir/web/docs/tql2/operators/read_syslog.md

 }
 ```

-With the unnest separator set to `.`, Tenzir reads the events like this:
+With the unflatten separator set to `.`, Tenzir reads the events like this:

 ```json
 {